oar-team/oar/Docs/html/rst/OAR-DOCUMENTATION.rst

   -q "queuename" : specify the queue for this job
-  -I : turn on INTERACTIVE mode (OAR gives you a shell instead of executing a script) -l : defines resource list requested for this job; the different parameters are:
+  -I : turn on INTERACTIVE mode (OAR gives you a shell instead of executing a script) -l "resource description" : defines resource list requested for this job; the different parameters are:
         nodes : request number of nodes
         weight : the weight that you want to reserve on each node walltime : Request maximun time.
 Format is [hour:mn:sec|hour:mn|hour];
-                   after this elapsed time, the job will be killed -p "properties" : specify with SQL syntax reservation properties -r "2004-05-11 23:32:03" : ask for a reservation job to begin at the date in argument -c jobId : connect to a reservation in Running state -v : turn on verbose mode
+                   after this elapsed time, the job will be killed -p "properties" : specify with SQL syntax reservation properties -r "2007-05-11 23:32:03" : ask for a reservation job to begin at the date in argument -C job_id : connect to a reservation in Running state -v : turn on verbose mode
+  -k "duration" : enable the job to be checkpointed --signal "signal name" :
+  -t "type name" :
+  -d "directory path" :
+  -n "job name" :
+  -a job_id
+  --notify "method" :
+  --stdout "file name" :
+  --stderr "file name" :
+  --resubmit job_id :
+  --force_cpuset_name "cpuset name" :

 Examples
 ::

   # oarsub test.sh

 (the "test.sh" script will be run on 1 node of default weight in the default queue with a walltime of 1 hour)